Posted By: Andrew Hunt

 Sometimes we can focus on what isn’t working rather than celebrating the successes, and building on them or learning from them and working out a way to apply them to other business challenges.

-There is a huge amount of insight, networking, and information sharing available at the end of this month at SAP Ariba Live in Singapore.
+There is a huge amount of insight, networking, and information sharing available at SAP Ariba Live.
 This is where customers, suppliers, and organizations are invited to share their experience, learn of new developments, and see the power of intuitive and collaborative solutions.

 Let’s be creators of our own successful history.
 See you at SAP Ariba Live!